- What Is It?

-- The thin wall between the nostrils is made of cartilage and bone, and is called the septum.
-When this is off-center or crooked, it is called a deviated septum.
+The thin wall between the nostrils is made of cartilage and bone and is called the septum.
+The septum is made up of bone and cartilage.
+When this cartilage or bone is off-center (deviated to one side) or crooked, it is referred to as a deviated septum.

 - A deviated septum often does not have any symptoms, but some symptoms include difficulty breathing through the nose, nasal congestion, sinus infections, nosebleeds, sleep problems, headache, and postnasal drip.

 - Some symptoms of deviated septum may be treated with medication.

 - More severe cases of deviated septum may require surgery to repair the septum.